DataVisHub/gojs-course/lessons/lesson-05-palette-drag-n-drop.md

 Okay, now it looks almost like there are two diagrams, but the left one is the palette, so it's treated differently by GoJS functionalities.
 On the other hand, both, the diagram, and the palette have a lot in common.
-We'll see the commonalities later in this lesson.
+We'll explore those similarities later in this lesson.

 ## Adding elements to the palette
-Once we've created our palette, it'd be good to add there some elements.
+Once we've created our palette, it'd be good to add some elements there.
 This is the first place where we'll see some similarities with the diagram.
-To add elements inside the palette we just need to declare the `nodeDataArray` property, same as for the diagram.
+To add elements inside the palette, we just need to declare the `nodeDataArray` property, the same as for the diagram.

 ```typescript
 //palette.ts